What is a Carbon Credit?

-- Certified emissions reduction (CER): Emission units (or Carbon credits) created through a regulatory framework with the purpose of offsetting a project’s emission.
+- Certified emissions reduction (CER): Emission units (or credits) created through a regulatory framework with the purpose of offsetting a project’s emissions.
 The main difference between the two is that there is a third party certifying body that regulates the CER as opposed to the VER.

-Although carbon credits are beneficial to the society, it is not easy for an average investor to start using them as investment vehicles.
-The certified emissions reductions (CERs) are the only product that can be used as investments in carbon credits.
+Although carbon credits are beneficial to society, it is not easy for an average investor to start using them as investment vehicles.
+The certified emissions reductions (CERs) are the only product that can be used as investments in the credits.
 However, CERs are sold by special carbon funds established by large financial institutions.
-The carbon funds set up the minimum investment amounts of millions of dollars, which provide small investors with the opportunity to enter the market.
+The carbon funds provide small investors with the opportunity to enter the market.

-There are special exchanges that specialize in the trading of the carbon credits, including European Climate Exchange, NASDAQ OMX Commodities Europe, and European Energy Exchange.
+There are special exchanges that specialize in the trading of the credits, including the European Climate Exchange, the NASDAQ OMX Commodities Europe exchange, and the European Energy Exchange.